How to File a Domestic Violence Claim With a Los Angeles Domestic Violence Attorney

 If You Still Feel Unsafe

 You have answered the question: do I need an attorney for a restraining order hearing in the affirmative.
-You have received the help, expertise, and guidance of an attorney on the legal side of the case.
+You have received the help, expertise, and guidance on the legal side of the case.
 If you have a partner who is especially violent and is determined to harm you, it may be unsafe for you to stay in your home.

 You may need to leave your home for a little while until the matter is settled.
 But before you do that you should ensure that your abuser cannot follow or track you down.
 You may share a phone plan that allows them to see the calls you make and receive.
 They may have access to the security cameras in your home and the GPS on your phone and in your car so that they can see when you leave and return.
 Your abuser may have even figured out your Internet passwords and can read your emails.
 It is important to sever yourself completely from them so that they cannot monitor and track your movements.